openmeteo/htimeseries/README.rst

 specified, it skips rows outside the range.

 The contents of the filelike object can be in text format or file format (see "formats" below).
-This usually auto-detected, but a specific format can be specified with the ``format`` parameter.
+This is usually auto-detected, but a specific format can be specified with the ``format`` parameter.
 If reading in text format, the returned object just has the ``data`` attribute set.
 If reading in file format , the returned object also has attributes ``unit``,